tunder56/twitchplays/README.md

 ### installation

-1. install the latest version of conda from here https://conda.io/miniconda.html
+1. install the latest version of conda from here https://conda.io/miniconda.html, leave all options as defult

 2. download and run the file called twitch plays installer from the git